 The Therapy FAD?
 Rethinking our Feelings, Anxiety and Defences Across Modalities

-TL;DR: Every client’s struggle follows the same human sequence: feelings trigger anxiety, and anxiety triggers defences.
-The “Therapy FAD” reframes this not as pathology, but as survival.
-When therapists learn to read defences as signals of unprocessed feeling, and regulate anxiety rather than chase thoughts, therapy becomes a space for transformation, not resistance.
+The “Therapy FAD” reframes this as a survival process rather than pathology.
+When therapists learn to read defences as signals of unprocessed feeling and memories of adaptation, and when we regulate anxiety rather than chase thoughts, therapy becomes a space for transformation rather than entrenched resistance.

 Introduction